Prefer to contact us online instead?

 - Medication-assisted treatment (MAT) program – This is a common approach involving use of other substances to treat alcohol and opioid addiction.
 After you’ve received professional help detoxing, alternative substances can help treat withdrawal symptoms, control cravings, and prevent other unpleasant effects.

 Trying to detox and go through recovery alone is dangerous and lonely.
 Supervised detox allows you to start your journey more comfortably and safely.
 One key component of staying in recovery is having a supportive team of people helping you through every step.

 At Kingsway Recovery, we work hard as a team to help each person find individualized solutions and regain control of life as they seek treatment.
-Our facility is a safe and peaceful place where people can come to share their struggles and find the support they deserve.
+Our facility is a safe and peaceful place where you can come to share your struggles and find the support you deserve.

 At Kingsway Recovery Center in Mullica Hill, NJ, in South Jersey, our outpatient and medical detox treatment center treats people with conditions ranging from drug and alcohol addiction to mental illness.